 - Children will be encouraged to develop their own personalised strategies for practising and learning spelling patterns and Common Exception Words.
 In order to achieve this, they will have opportunities to try a range of multi-sensory approaches to learning spellings.
 Strategies used will include sounding out words phonemically and by syllables.
 This approach supports a variety of individual learning styles and supports children who may have a specific learning difficulty related to spelling.
 The 'Look, Say, Cover, Write and Check' approach to learning the spelling of words will be part of this range of strategies.
 Children will have access to Wordshark where appropriate, where word lists can be entered and progress monitored. - The teaching of spelling will promote an analytical approach where children will be taught to look for common letter strings, patterns in words and spelling rules.
-Children will draw on analogies to known words, roots, derivations, word families, morphology and familiar spelling patterns. - Children will be encouraged to identify their own spelling errors and edit accordingly and check spellings (see Assessment and Feedback Policy).
+Children will draw on analogies to known words, roots, derivations, word families, morphology and familiar spelling patterns. - Children will be encouraged to identify their own spelling errors and edit accordingly in purple pen and check spellings (see Assessment and Feedback Policy).

-.
 To further support their spelling, the learning of spelling will be encouraged as part of the home-school partnership and weekly spellings will be sent home to practise, in readiness for a test in school.
 Children are given words according to their learning needs, so the amount and level of difficulty will vary.

-Weekly spellings are also sent home for all children in KS 1 and KS2, these are set using the spelling appendix document in the National Curriculum.
+Weekly spellings are also sent home for all children in KS 1 and KS2, these are set according to the spelling appendix document in the National Curriculum.
+We follow the Twinkl website spelling plans for each year group each term.
+These weekly lists can be manipulated in order across the academic year.
+A record is kept by the class teacher of which spelling patterns are learnt each week to ensure coverage.

-Children are assessed by use of standardised spelling test twice in the year, once in the Autumn term and again in early in the Summer term during Years 1 to 5.
+Children are assessed by use of standardised spelling in the spring term.
 We use Single Word Spelling Test (SWST).